-8 Prawning Places In Singapore Open 24h Or Till Late With Sessions From $11/H
+8 Prawning Places In Singapore Open 24h Or Till Late With Sessions From $16/Hour

 Prawning in Singapore

-Opened in 2022, Bait N Catch is one of the newcomers in the prawning game.
-Apparently, it’s pretty beginner-friendly, with reviews praising the bite rate here – which means you’ll be getting catches here even if you’re new to this.
+Opened in 2022, Bait N Catch (from $18/hour) is one of the newcomers in the prawning game.
+According to Google Reviews, it’s pretty beginner-friendly, with reviews praising the bite rate here – which means you’ll be getting catches here even if you’re a newbie.

 They also provide free-flow chicken heart baits, so you can maximise your loot.
 For the pros, you’re welcome to bring your own rods and bait too.